 df.head()Code language: Python (python)

 It is, of course, also possible to read xlsx files using Pandas read_excel method.
 Another method to get our data into Python is to convert a dictionary to a Pandas dataframe.
-After you have found the answer on the question “How do I get column names in Pandas?” you will learn how to get column names in six different ways.
+After you have found the answer to the question, “How do I get column names in Pandas?” you will learn how to get column names in six different ways.

 How do I get column names in Pandas?